 Alamo Drafthouse Ritz has two small theaters, full menu, and full bar.
 Like the South Lamar location, many Austinites are familiar with the Ritz as home to numerous special screenings, like Quote-alongs, Sing-alongs, and Master Pancake Theater.

-During SXSW Film Festival, the Ritz will screen several documentaries, Competition Premier films, and Midnight Premiers.
+During SXSW Film Festival, the Ritz will screen several documentaries, shorts, and Midnight Premiers.
 These theaters are small, and the food and vibe are great, so expect this theater to fill up quickly during SXSW.

 - Theater 1: 172

 320 E. 6th St. — SXSW Film Schedule

 9/ JW Marriott – Griffin Hall